uvalib/monorepo/src/authorTitleIndex.md

 Collins, Wilkie, *The Moonstone & The Woman in White* (1937) G31

-Commager, Henry Steele and Allan Nevins, *Short History of the UnitednStates* (1945) 376
+Commager, Henry Steele and Allan Nevins, *Short History of the United States* (1945) 376

 *Complete Greek Tragedies*, vol. 1: *Aeschylus I* (1960) 526